swcarpentry/git-novice/01-backup.md

-Git insists that we add files to the set we want to commit before actually committing anything because we frequently won't want to commit everything at once.
+Git insists that we add files to the set we want to commit before actually committing anything because we often won't commit everything at once.
 For example,
-suppose we're adding a few more citations to our supervisor's work to our thesis.
+suppose we're adding a few citations to our supervisor's work to our thesis.
 We might want to commit those additions, and the corresponding addition to the bibliography,